-This study provides a first report on preverbal children's use of emotion gestures.
-In interpreting the results, it is important to remember that the data was collected as an observation of children's spontaneous behavior and thus describes what preverbal children in this unique classroom context did, rather than testing what they were capable of doing when their gesturing behaviors are elicited and supported.
-Below I address the limitations of the study, then describe both the theoretical implications and potential clinical applications of the results.
+This study provides a first report on preverbal-children's use of emotion gestures.
+In interpreting the results, note that the data were collected as an observation of children's spontaneous behavior and thus describe what preverbal children in this unique classroom context did rather than testing what they were capable of doing when their gesturing behaviors were elicited and supported.
+Next, I address the limitations of the study, then describe both the theoretical implications and potential clinical applications of the results.